weyoss/redis-smq/docs/multiplexing.md

 ## Enabling multiplexing

-Before creating a consumer instance, the [Consumer class constructor](/docs/api/consumer.md#consumerprototypeconstructor) accepts a boolean as its first argument for enabling multiplexing:
+The [Consumer class constructor](/docs/api/consumer.md#consumerprototypeconstructor) accepts a boolean as its first argument for enabling multiplexing:

 ```javascript
 const consumer = new Consumer(true);
 ```

-Once created, you can use your consumer instance as usually:
+Once created, you can your consumer instance can be used as usually:

 ```javascript
 consumer.consume('queue1', messageHandler1, (e) => {